busolagbadero/Load-Balancer-Solution-With-Nginx-and-SSL-TLS/README.md

 ![mama6](https://user-images.githubusercontent.com/94229949/189989514-45603b76-43e4-443a-bd15-3981cc544855.png)

 To request for an SSL/TLS certificate ,i installed certbot .
-I checked if snapd service is active and running by running  ' sudo systemctl status snapd ' and then Install certbot using  ' sudo snap install --classic certbot '
+I checked if snapd service is active and running using command  ' sudo systemctl status snapd ' and then Installed certbot using  ' sudo snap install --classic certbot '

 ![mama8](https://user-images.githubusercontent.com/94229949/189991596-7769c484-ab13-48c2-ac93-823b3a1edb3a.png)